prptri/RobotFrameWork_Practice/README.md

 ## Practicing Automation Basic using Robot Framework

-Requirement that you'll need to install before running these script
+To running the script you'll need these

 - Python (at least 3 or the latest version)